llafuente/language-spec/spec/language/types/interface.md

 *Semantics*

-Interfaces defines contract a `struct` shall define: properties, getter, setters and methods
+Interfaces defines contract a `struct` shall implement: properties, getter, setters and methods

 *Remarks*: `implements` is not required to match an interface it just tells the compiler to report errors if something is missing.